Shiffrin rival Petra Vlhova dominates World Cup slalom - WHIZ News

 Shiffrin had to sit out the event following a positive COVID-19 test that also forced the American out of Tuesday’s giant slalom on the same hill.

 Vlhova extended her lead over Shiffrin to 120 points after four of the nine slaloms scheduled this World Cup season.
-The American remained in the overall World Cup lead.
+The American, who has won the slalom title six times, remained in the overall World Cup lead.

 Vlhova and Shiffrin shared the top two spots in the previous three slaloms this season, with the Slovakian winning twice in Levi, Finland, before the American won in Killington, Vermont.